Manly, New South Wales: Transport

-Transport services to Manly include a ferry service from Manly wharf, and Keolis Downer Northern Beaches bus services to the city and other suburbs.
-The Manly Ferry journey takes 30 minutes and allows for scenic views of Sydney Harbour, surrounding national parks and Sydney icons including the Harbour Bridge and Opera House.
+Transport services to Manly include a ferry service from Manly wharf, CDC NSW and Keolis Downer Northern Beaches bus services to the city and other suburbs.
+The Manly Ferry journey takes 20 minutes and allows for scenic views of Sydney Harbour, surrounding national parks and Sydney icons including the Harbour Bridge and Opera House.
 The ferry service once advertised Manly as "seven miles from Sydney, and a thousand miles from care".